chrisesharp/foundryvtt-dee-sanction/README.md

 A big thank you to Paul Baldowski for his support and permission to use artwork from the Dee Sanction RPG.

-Many thanks to Neil Benson for his playtesting and UI improvement suggestions.
+Many thanks to @neilbenson and @jwmuk for their playtesting and UI improvement suggestions.